israman30/israman30/README.md

 #### 🇺🇸 Hi there, I'm a Software Engineer! 👋 | 🇪🇨 Hola, Soy Ingeniero en Software! 👋 | 🇮🇹 Ciao, I sono un Ingegnere del Software! 👋

-Greetings, I am a Software Engineer based in the Washington DC region, focusing on crafting native applications for both mobile and web platforms.
-My expertise lies in __Swift__, __Kotlin__, and __JavaScript__, enabling me to offer support, lead testing efforts, and engineer comprehensive solutions for both established and novel projects.
+Hello!
+I’m a Software Engineer based in the Washington, DC area, specializing in building native applications for both mobile and web platforms.
+I bring expertise in Swift, Kotlin, and JavaScript, enabling me to lead testing efforts, provide technical support, and develop end-to-end solutions for both existing and greenfield projects.

 - Presently, my focus lies on SwiftUI.
 - I am currently engaged in learning SwiftUI and Android Development.